Qusti/CTF_stuff/README.md

 # CTF_stuff
-This is a repositery for myself to learn more about documenting.
+This is a repository for me to learn more about documenting.
-These are walktroughs for HackTheBox machines.
+These are walkthroughs for HackTheBox and TryHackMe machines.